Keystone realtors IPO subscribed 7% in the day 1 so far

-Keystone Realtors shares will be available for bidding in a price range of Rs 514-541 apiece under the IPO.
-Potential investors will be able to bid for Keystone Realtors shares in multiples of 27 — which translates to Rs 13,878-14,607 per lot.
+Keystone Realtors shares will be available for bidding in a price range of Rs 514-541 apiece in multiples of 27 for two more trading days till November 16. — which translates to Rs 13,878-14,607 per lot.

-The Rs 635 crore initial public offering (IPO) of Mumbai-based Keystone Realtors, which operates under the brand name Rustomjee, had been subscribed 7 percent so far on November 14, the first day of bidding.
-The initial share sale of the Mumbai-based realty developer includes fresh issuance worth Rs 560 crore and an offer for sale (OFS) for the remainder.
+Mumbai-based Keystone Realtors' IPO, to raise up to Rs 635 crore, was subscribed eight percent on Monday — the first day of the bidding process.
+The initial share sale of Mumbai-based real estate developer Keystone Realtors — which operates the Rustomjee brand — includes fresh issuance worth Rs 560 crore and an offer for sale (OFS).

 Recommended ArticlesView All